Learning Language Specific Sub-network for Multilingual Machine Translation

 We perform many-to-many multilingual translation throughout this paper, and add special language tokens at both the source and the target side.
 In all our experiments, we evaluate our model with commonly used standard testsets.
 For zero-shot, where standard testsets (for example, Fr$\rightarrow$Zh) of some language pairs are not available, we use OPUS-100 \cite{zhang-2020-improving-massive} testsets instead.

-We report BLEU, as well as win ratio (WR), informing the proportion of language pairs we outperform the baseline.
-In zero-shot translation, we also report translation accuracy\footnote{\url{https://github.com/Mimino666/langdetect}}, which is commonly used to measure the accuracy of translating into the right target language.
+We report tokenized BLEU, as well as win ratio (WR), informing the proportion of language pairs we outperform the baseline.
+In zero-shot translation, we also report translation-language accuracy\footnote{\url{https://github.com/Mimino666/langdetect}}, which is commonly used to measure the accuracy of translating into the right target language.

 \paragraph{Model Settings} Considering the diversity of dataset volume, we perform our experiments with variants of Transformer architecture.
-For IWSLT, we adapt a smaller Transformer (Transformer-small\footnote{Transformer-base with $d_{ff}=1024$ and $n_{head}=4$}~\cite{DBLP:conf/iclr/WuFBDA19}).
-For WMT, we adapt Transformer-base and Transformer-big\footnote{For details of the Transformer setting, please refer to \citet{DBLP:conf/nips/VaswaniSPUJGKP17}}.
+For IWSLT, we adopt a smaller Transformer (Transformer-small\footnote{Transformer-base with $d_{ff}=1024$ and $n_{head}=4$}~\cite{DBLP:conf/iclr/WuFBDA19}).
+For WMT, we adopt Transformer-base and Transformer-big\footnote{For details of the Transformer setting, please refer to \citet{DBLP:conf/nips/VaswaniSPUJGKP17}}.
 The pruning rate $\alpha$ of IWSLT and WMT is 0.7 and 0.3, respectively.
-For simplicity, we only report the highest BLEU from the best pruning rate.
-For architecture, we replace ReLU with GeLU and replace fixed positional embedding with learnable positional embedding.
+For simplicity, we only report the highest BLEU from the best pruning rate and we also discuss the impact of different pruning rate on performance in Sec.\ref{sec:analysis}.
 In Sec.~\ref{sec:analysis} we discuss the relationship of performance and pruning rate.
-For more details please refer to Appendix.
+For more training details please refer to Appendix.